A&B: An abbreviation that many conference venues use for Accommodation & Breakfast.

 U-Shape Layout: Style of a conference room in a u-shape layout, also know as horseshoe, this can set up with or without tables.

 Venue Finding: sourcing the right venue for an event.
-Contact the experienced team at TCP
+Contact the experienced team at The Conference People.

 VAT: Value Added Tax.
-In any TCP proposal clients will always be informed as to what items include or exclude VAT.
+In every proposal The Conference People send, our Clients will always informed as to what items include or exclude VAT.

 Vegan: An individual who does not eat any foods of animal origins.
 This includes meat, fish and dairy foods.